 Pork is also really affordable meat for a ketogenic diet!
 Y’all know I’m all about budgeting and saving money so tenderloins tend to be a go-to for me!
 I grabbed a pack of 4 2-lb tenderloins at Costco for less than $20!
 That’s roughly $5 per meal for a family of four!
 Score!!

 When you’re making lean meats like pork, the key is to add your fat in sauces, marinades, and side dishes.
 I served these sweet and savory pork tenderloin medallions over a cauliflower mash with a side salad.
 It was the perfect keto meal and all ready in about half an hour!

 1. Be sure to get a pork TENDERLOIN and not a pork loin.
 A pork loin looks more like a roast and is not the same.

-2. Make sure to marinade the meat at least 30 minutes.
+2. Make sure to marinate the meat for at least 30 minutes.
 The longer it soaks, the more flavor it will have though.
 If you can get it in the fridge in the morning, it’ll be much more flavorful by dinner time.

-3. There is not a substitution for Sukrin Gold.
-It is the only brown sugar substitute I know of that is keto friendly (i.e. it doesn’t actually have sugar).
+3. There is no substitution for Sukrin Gold.
+It is the only brown sugar substitute I know of that is keto-friendly (i.e. it doesn’t actually have sugar).
 You can get it on Amazon for about $10.
 It is a staple in my pantry nowadays and I use it in a TON of my recipes.